Parham-dev/ai-agent-cs/README.md

 > **⚠️ ACTIVE DEVELOPMENT** - This project is under active development.
 Features may change, and breaking changes may occur.
 DO NOT use in production yet.
 Contributions and feedback welcome!

 A powerful open-source platform for creating intelligent AI customer service agents with advanced safety features, MCP integration, and embeddable widgets.
-Built with Next.js, OpenAI Agents SDK, and comprehensive guardrails.
+Built with Next.js, OpenAI Agents SDK, and comprehensive guardrails.[A bit more about its feature overall but clean]

 ## 🌟 What This Platform Does

 ### For Business Owners
-Create production-ready AI customer service agents through our **5-step wizard**:
+Create production-ready AI customer service agents through our **Easy wizard**:
 1. **Basic Information** - Configure agent name, model selection (GPT-4.1, o3, etc.), instructions, and behavior
 2. **Integrations** - Connect business systems via Model Context Protocol (MCP) servers
 3. **Tools** - Select from OpenAI hosted tools, custom functions, and MCP capabilities
 4. **Guardrails** - Enable multi-layer safety and quality protection
 5. **Review & Deploy** - Launch your agent with embeddable widget support

-### For Customers
-Get instant, intelligent, and **safe** support:
-- Real-time business data lookups with privacy protection
-- Professional communication with tone validation
-- Accurate answers with factual verification
-- Content safety filtering for respectful interactions
+[For Develoeprs, after this the diagram md, inserted here, are place below ]

 ## 🏗️ Architecture